• Skip to main content

 • 6 tablespoons water

-• 1 3/4 cups gluten free flour blend OR all-purpose flour (see important notes about flour below)
+• 1 ¾ cups (245g) gluten free flour blend (see important notes about flour below)

 • 1 teaspoon baking powder